Within your <html></html> tags, which are the two nested tags required for a website?

 padding: 10px 5px 3px 5px;

-*Padding adds to the total size of the box, unless box-sizing: border box
+*Padding adds to the total size of the box, unless box-sizing: border box is applied.

 padding: 10px 20px 30px 40px;